malmriv/AutomaticASIS/README.md

 # 🔍 Automatic AS-IS Iflow extractor

+> **ℹ️ Important!
+Read this!**
+>
+> This repo contains Python scripts that can be run locally.
+Nevertheless, I have managed to package this as a web app so that it's easier for everyone to use.
+The web app can be found [here](https://integration-report.streamlit.app/), and I think it's come together quite nicely.

 This Python script extracts and documents integration flow metadata from zipped SAP Integration Suite packages.
 It support address resolution for various adapter types and automatically substitutes parameterized values (e.g., `{{c4c_address}}`) using the included `parameters.prop` file.

 ![Example of the script working and resulting file imported into Excel](https://github.com/malmriv/malmriv.github.io/blob/master/images/ScreenshotASIS.png?raw=true)